superduper-io/superduper/docs/content/use_cases/items/multimodal_image_search_clip.md

 So let's start.

 SuperDuperDB supports MongoDB as a databackend.
-Correspondingly, we'll import the python MongoDB client `pymongo` and "wrap" our database to convert it to a SuperDuper `Datalayer`:
+Correspondingly, we'll import the python MongoDB client `pymongo` and "wrap" our database to convert it to a SuperDuper `DB`:

 ```python